Get Matched With Humanities and Art Programs

 Beside formal learning, you should also work on your soft skills.
 You’ll need to be patient, kind, and willing to listen to others if you want to be a minister.
 You’ll likely need to work with a board when making decisions about the running of the church among other things and you’ll certainly be expected to live up to certain standards as set by your denomination.
 These are all things you should be prepared for, though your training will cover these topics as well.
 The most important thing to know is that being a minister is a position in which you serve others.

-The average salary for a minister is about $50,300 annually, though this will vary based on denomination, region, if you’re somewhere urban or rural, and the size of the church, among other things.
+The average salary for clergy is about $63,720 annually, though this will vary based on denomination, region, if you’re somewhere urban or rural, and the size of the church, among other things.

 Editor